-- 1. How does this proposal instill the arts into your community and public life? - 2.
-How does this proposal provide a high-quality arts experience?
-All ACHF grants must have a heightened sense of artistic merit. - 3.
+- 1. How does this proposal instill the arts into community and public life? - 2.
+How does this proposal provide a high-quality arts experience? - 3.
 How does this proposal give access in Region 7E to a quality arts experience? - 4.
 How does this proposal help to develop knowledge, skills, and understanding of the arts? - 5.
-Do the artist résumés and any work samples substantiate the artistic merit and quality of the project? - 6.
-Explain how the project will expand the organization's or artist's artistic capabilities and/or the artistic experiences of the audience.
+Do the artist résumés and any work samples substantiate the artistic merit and quality of the project?

+6. Does the project expand the organization's or artist's artistic capabilities and/or the artistic experiences of the audience.

-❖ The ability of the applicant to accomplish the project or program outcomes and activities as proposed.
+The ability of the applicant to accomplish the project or program outcomes and activities as proposed.
 This is demonstrated by providing evidence of a mission and history of projects, a planning process, qualifications of the artistic and administrative personnel, a publicity plan and previous successful grant or other efforts.